 Cases may be idiopathic (approx. 75%) or secondary to a lead point (approx. 25%).
-When occuring in older children a higher proportion will have an identifiable lead point.
+When occurring in older children a higher proportion will have an identifiable lead point.

 In 75% of cases in children no specific cause is identified (i.e. idiopathic).
-It is thought that viral infections may predispose children to intussusception and children/parents will commonly report recent symptoms of viral infections.
+It is thought that viral infections may predispose children to intussusception and children/parents will commonly report recent symptoms consistent with this.
 It has also been linked to certain types of rotavirus vaccine.

 Examples of lead points include:

 The typical presentation of intussusception involves worsening abdominal pain and vomiting that becomes bilious in a distressed child.